shinyorg/documentation/README.md

 ## Announcement bar

 The green/brand bar under the header is ours (it replaced the `starlight-announcement` plugin).
-Two files:
+Two places:

-- **`src/announcements.ts`** — the content.
+- **`announcementConfig` in `astro.config.mjs`** — the content, alongside `giscusConfig` and reaching the component the same way (Vite `define` → `import.meta.env.ANNOUNCEMENTS`).
 Each entry is `{ id, title, description, href, cta? }`.
 Edit this and nothing else to change what the bar says.
-An empty array hides the bar; a single entry shows it without rotation or dots.
+An empty `items` array hides the bar; a single entry shows it without rotation or dots.
-- **`src/components/Banner.astro`** — the bar itself, wired in as Starlight's `Banner` component override in `astro.config.mjs`.
+- **`src/components/Banner.astro`** — the bar itself, wired in as Starlight's `Banner` component override in the same file.

 Three things it guarantees, all deliberate: